 SES 4323 Principles of Personal Training.
 This course is an introduction to personal training.
-Topics include client consultation and appraisal, fitness assessment and testing, exercise technique, programme design, unique needs of clients, and safety and legal issues.
-Emphasis is on preparation for the National Strength and Conditioning Association Certified Personal Trainer exam (NSCA-CPT) 3 semester credit hour/s.
+Topics include client consultation and appraisal, fitness assessment and testing, exercise technique, program design, unique needs of clients, and safety and legal issues.
+Emphasis is on preparation for the National Strength and Conditioning Association Certified Personal Trainer exam (NSCA-CPT).
+3 semester credit hour/s.
 Campus: MAIN

 SES 4397 Internship in Sport and Exercise Science III.
 This is a supervised hands-on experience in one or more sport and exercise settings.
 Internships are aligned with a structured educational plan as indicated in the SES Internship Manual.
 The field experience requires 50 contact hours per semester hour of credit.
 Department Consent Required.
+Campus: MAIN technique, program design, unique needs of clients, and safety and legal issues.
+Emphasis is on preparation for the National Strength and Conditioning Association Tactical Strength and Conditioning Facilitator exam (NSCA-TSAC-F).
+3 semester credit hour/s.
 Campus: MAIN

 SES 4399 Internship in Sport and Exercise Science III.
 (Formerly PHED 399).
 This is a supervised introductory field experience in one or more professional settings.
 The field experience requires 50 contact hours per semester hour of credit.
 Engaged Learning.
 Department Consent Required.
 Course Repeatable.
-Maximum number of units allowed 12 Campus: MAIN
+Maximum number of units allowed 12.
+Campus: MAIN

 SES 4436 Principles of Tactical Strength and Conditioning.
 This course is an introduction to tactical strength and conditioning.
-Topics include client consultation and appraisal, fitness assessment and testing, exercise technique, programme design, unique needs of clients, and safety and legal issues.
-Emphasis is on preparation for the National Strength and Conditioning Association Tactical Strength and Conditioning Facilitator exam (NSCA-TSAC-F).
-3 semester credit hour/s.
-Campus: MAIN
+Topics include client consultation and appraisal, fitness assessment and testing, exercise

 SES 4491 Special Topics in Sport and Exercise Science.
 (Formerly PHED 391) This course covers a diverse selection of issues and complex problems that confront professionals in the exercise, fitness and sports industries.
 Independent thought and new insights will be encouraged.
 Course Repeatable.
-Maximum number of units allowed 9 Campus: MAIN
+Maximum number of units allowed 9.
+Campus: MAIN